mayajaral/MechaCar_Statistical_Analysis/README.md

 ![mpg_AWD.PNG](https://github.com/mayajaral/MechaCar_Statistical_Analysis/blob/main/Images/mpg_AWD.PNG)
 AWD has a low adjusted R-value and low p-value in relationship to MPG, indicating an insignificant relationship.

+### Summary
+In summary, vehicle length is the only significant variable in predicting the MPG.
+The slope of the linear model is not considered to be 0, but it is very small and thus not significant.
+Thus, these linear models do not predict MPG effectively.
 ## Summary Statistics on Suspension Coils